-Note: If students use highlighters as a reading or test tool, students may highlight parts of reading passages, graphics attached to test questions, multiple-choice test questions, extended-response or short-response test questions, or writing prompts.
-Highlighting must not be part of any answer, either multiple-choice or written response.
+Note: If students use highlighters as a reading or test tool, students may highlight parts of reading passages, graphics attached to test questions, multiple-choice test questions, and extended-response or short-response test questions.
+Highlighting must not be part of any answer, either multiple-choice or written responses.
 All responses must be marked or written in the scannable answer document or grade 3 test booklet ONLY with a No. 2 pencil.